 SuperCom S7 Protocol Library

 The SuperCom S7 Protocol Library includes functions to exchange data with a S7 PLC.
-The protocol used is referred as ISO-on-TCP (RFC 1006) and the connection to the PLC is established using the TCP/IP protocol.
+The data transmission protocol used is referred as ISO-on-TCP (RFC 1006) and the connection to the PLC is established using the TCP/IP protocol.

 Despite the professional orientation of the SuperCom S7 Protocol Library it is really easy to use and accompanied by many samples.

 Exchanging data (Reading or Writing) are whenever possible handled internally as one request.
-This approach enables the SuperCom S7 Protocol Library to optimize speed and network traffic by treating requests for different plc areas as one so called "mixed request" (one request send to the plc and one reply back).
+This approach enables the SuperCom S7 Protocol Library to optimize speed and network traffic by treating requests for different plc areas as one so called "mixed requests" (one request send to the plc and one reply back).

 Accomplish with ease